 .Adult-use cannabis sales officially began in New Mexico on Friday, April 1, 2022, New Mexicans 21 and older can make retail purchases of cannabis at dispensaries across the state.
 The state announced that it saw more than $300 million in adult-use sales in the first year since the market launched.

-On Wednesday, March 31, 2021, during a special session, the New Mexico House and Senate passed a bill to legalize, regulate and tax cannabis for adults 21 and older.
-Gov. Michelle Lujan Grisham signed the bill on April 12, making New Mexico the 18th state to legalize adult-use cannabis and the fifth to do so through the legislative process rather than by voter initiative.
+In 2021, New Mexico became the 18th state to legalize adult-use cannabis and the fifth to do so through the legislative process rather than by voter initiative.

-The new law officially went into effect on June 29, 2021.
-Adults may now legally possess up to two ounces of cannabis and cultivate up to six mature plants.
-Cannabis sales are scheduled to begin no later than April 2022.
-You can read a summary of the new law, which was HB 2, here.
+The law officially went into effect on June 29, 2021.
+Adults can legally possess up to two ounces of cannabis and cultivate up to six mature plants.
+You can read a summary of the law, which was HB 2, here.

 The legislature and governor also enacted SB 406 during the 2019 session to expand the state’s medical cannabis program.
 SB 406 includes reciprocity for visiting patients, allows home growers to pay manufacturers to process their cannabis, allows patients to renew their medical cannabis cards every three years rather than annually, and includes employment protections for medical cannabis patients.

 In another positive development, in a 2018 court ruling, a judge overturned the 450-plant cap imposed on licensed nonprofit producers, finding it was arbitrary.
 Many patients had suffered from a lack of supply and high prices due to the cap.
 On March 1 2019, the Department of Health temporarily increased the plant count to 2,500 plants.